While You're Here

 - Be 10 minutes early for all shuttles out of Banff from the PDC; they will not wait or return if you are late

 - Inform the Front Desk a day before departure if you require luggage assistance in the morning

 - Please note: check-out time is 11 a.m.

 Internet and Computer Access

 Banff Centre provides public wireless internet access in every building.
 No password is required.
 Access is open and unsecured, so it is each person's responsibility to ensure they have all operating system patches applied and adequate virus protection installed.
 The only limitation that Banff Centre has placed on the network is a bandwidth restriction to preclude the access being used as an illegal streaming service.
 However, the wireless network can reach maximum capacity if each guest brings multiple wireless devices.

 For current public wireless connection information please consult the guest directory in your bedroom, under the "Computer Services" heading.

 There are a number of public access computers for Internet browsing and emailing, including those in Participant Resources and in the Paul D. Fleck Library.

 Banff Centre's IT/S department cannot repair or install software on your computer.
-To discuss specialized computer support needs, please contact your program coordinator prior to arrival.
+To discuss specialized computer support needs, please contact your program delivery specialist prior to arrival.

 Your program department, the library, and Participant Resources offers access to black and white printers for smaller projects and print jobs at a cost of 10 cents per page.